EduardoZepeda/coffee-bytes-hugo/content/posts/opinion/el-4chan-sobre-tecnologia-y-programacion/index.en.md

 - opinion
 coverImage: images/el_4chan_sobre_programacion.jpg
 date: '2019-09-16'
+seo_title: "Lainchan: The 4chan for Tech and Programming"
-description: In this post I give my opinion about one of the most popular programming and technology image boards out there, lainchan.
+description: Opinion about Lainchan, the programming and technology image board.
+Analysis of its community, content quality and usefulness.
 keywords:
 - opinion
 - internet